-must also file a copy with Local Filing Officer.
-Form 460/450: State committees file with Secretary of State and local committees file with the Local Filing Officer. intention or ability to discharge debts and loan Has eliminated all debts and loans, or has no including the disposition of leftover funds;
+with Secretary of State.
+A local committee must also file a copy with Local Filing Officer.
+All committees file the original and a copy Form 410:

+Form 460/450: State committees file with Secretary of State and local committees file with the Local Filing Officer.